Vibhu-Agarwal/potter_spells/CONTRIBUTING.md

 ## Compare and Pull Request
 - Compare the branches and start a Pull Request to merge the changes in the master branch

-## You contributed to the project Congrats on your contribution 🎉
+## You contributed to the project.
+Congrats on your contribution 🎉